Research Assistants and Research Coordinators

 Undergraduate and Master’s Research assistant positions in the Lavender Lab are volunteer positions.
 Some Undergraduate RAs may receive course credit through PSYC479.
 Federal work study may be a possibility if an applicant already has federal work study as part of their financial aid package.

-New Undergraduate and Master’s RAs must commit to working a minimum of 2 semesters at a minimum of 7 hours per week.
+New Undergraduate and Master’s RAs must commit to working a minimum of 2 semesters at a minimum of 8 hours per week.
 More hours may be required if an RA is obtaining course credit.
-For the Spring Term 2025, RAs will commit to a minimum of 8 hours per week.